Skip to main content

 How to navigate employees expressing controversial beliefs

-Employers balancing an employee’s right to freedom of expression against the rights of others not to be discriminated against can often be tricky.
-This is illustrated in the recent Court of Appeal decision of Higgs v Farmor’s School.
+Balancing an employee’s right to freedom of expression against the rights of others not to be discriminated against can often be tricky.
+This has been particularly highlighted within the Education sector by the Court of Appeal decision of Higgs v Farmor’s School.

 In the Higgs case it was found that dismissing an employee for her gender-critical posts on social media amounted to unlawful direct discrimination.
 However, the decision is nuanced, and careful consideration must always be given to the individual facts at hand.